JesSchattschneider/website/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a data analyst, with a focus on using open source tools.
-Having an academic background in oceanography and geoprocessing, I have a passion to use geospatial tools to better understand the complexity of marine and coastal environments.
-My interests are also in integrating and tidying multiple datasets into structured databases and in automate common processes to improve and analyse spatial and temporal trends.
+I'm a data scientist with a background in oceanography and geoprocessing and passionate about using open sources tools to automate common processes.

-I have a mix of experience working for governamental organizations, NGO's and academia, for more details, please have a look on my full [CV](/#files/CV) or check some of my past and ongoing [projects](/#projects).
+For more details of my work, please have a look on my full [CV](/#files/CV) or check some of my past and ongoing [projects](/#projects).
 On [posts](/#posts) I share how I implemented some pieces of my work.